openstack-archive/swift-specs/specs/swift/erasure_coding.rst

 and old EC archives that result from the scheme described here (see reconstructor for details).

-*High Level Flow*
+**High Level Flow**

 * If storing an EC archive fragment, the object server should not delete older .data file.
-This may be something that can be determined at the object server already or some indication may be needed at proxy PUT.
+This patch is in review.
 * When the object server handles a GET, it needs to send header to the proxy that include all available timestamps for the .data file
 * If the proxy determines is can reconstruct the object with the latest timestamp (can reach quorum) it proceeds
 * If quorum cant be reached, find timestamp where quorum can be reached, kill existing connections (unless the body of that request was the found timestamp), and make new connections requesting the specific timestamp